 Shipping income is any income the corporation receives or accrues that is of a kind that would be foreign base company shipping income (section 954(f)).

 Shipping income does not include:

-- Dividends from a noncontrolled section 902 corporation,
+- Dividends from a noncontrolled section 902 corporation (10/50 corporation) out of E&P accumulated in tax years beginning before January 1, 2003,

 - Financial services income,

 - High withholding tax interest, or

 - Foreign trade income.